Quality, Search Engine Optimization, and One More Factor

 One last factor: Links

-One more major factor that affects SEO rankings is the number of links.
+One more major factor that affects SEO rankings is the number of links to the page in question.
 The more links and article has from other pages, the higher the probability that Google and other search engines will move it up on its rankings and cause a rise in traffic.
 It does not really matter if not a lot of people click on these links, as those search engine robots will spot them just the same.
 A quality link from a site or page that has high authority can send an article from the recesses of Google’s SERP to the first page.

 So you may ask: Which brings the links, the content’s quality or its degree of optimization?
 Both.
 If an article doesn’t get optimized, it doesn’t get the attention of other websites that can possibly give the article some backlinks.
 If the article isn’t written well, then obviously no one will link it to their pages, no matter how Google champions it on their SERP.